cbcrg/tcoffee/docs/tcoffee_faq.rst

-Q: Can t_coffee align Nucleic Acids ???
+Q: Can T_Coffee align nucleic acids ???
 ---------------------------------------

-A: Normally it can, but check in the log that the program recognises the right type ( In the INPUT SEQ section, Type: xxxx).
+A: Normally it can, but check in the log that the program recognises the right type (In the INPUT SEQ section, Type: xxxx).
 If this fails, you will need to manually set the type:

 ::